 11 & Under: Check in 9:00 AM, Clinic 9:15 AM-11:15 AM

 12 & Over: Check in 12:15 AM, Clinic 12:30 PM-3:00 PM

 Adult Session (Saturday): Check in 3:30 PM, Clinic 3:45 PM-4:45 PM

-Glenn will lead two sessions for each age group and one session for adult swimmers.
+Glenn and Bryar will lead two sessions for each age group and one session for adult swimmers.
 This camp is not recommended for swimmers with less than 2 years of competitive swimming experience and swimmers younger than 9 years old are not recommended for these camps without your coach’s approval.